-- If food is cooking too fast or you want the food to broil slower from the start, set the broil temperature between 170°F and 325°F. These temperature settings allow the broil heating element to cycle less frequently and to slow cooking.
+- If food is cooking too fast or you want the food to broil slower from the start, set the broil temperature between 170°F and 325°F. These temperature settings allow the broil heating elements to cycle more frequently and to slow cooking.
 The lower the temperature, the slower the cooking. - Fish and chicken are some foods that may cook better if you use lower broiling temperatures.